FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/fidl/language/language.md

 but by convention it should resemble the library name itself.
 A directory should not contain FIDL files for more than one library.

-The scope of "library" and "using" declarations is limited to a single file.
+The scope of `library` and `using` declarations is limited to a single file.
-Each individual file within a FIDL library must restate the "library" declaration together with any "using" declarations needed by that file.
+Each individual file within a FIDL library must restate the `library` declaration together with any `using` declarations needed by that file.

 The library's name may be used by certain language bindings to provide scoping for symbols emitted by the code generator.

-For example, the C++ bindings generator places declarations for the FIDL library "fuchsia.ui" within the C++ namespace "fuchsia::ui".
+For example, the C++ bindings generator places declarations for the FIDL library `fuchsia.ui` within the C++ namespace `fuchsia::ui`.
 Similarly, for languages such as Dart and Rust, which have their own module system, each FIDL library is compiled as a module for that language.